-We explained how Currensea can save you money abroad.
-We went into some detail around rates and charges, and the ‘secret sauce’ to what makes Currensea such a simple solution for cheaper travel money.
+We explained how Currensea's travel debit card can save you money abroad.
+We went into some detail around rates and charges, and the ‘secret sauce’ to what makes Currensea such a simple solution for better holiday money.

 Now you know how the usual bank debit or credit cards attract non-sterling transaction fees, foreign currency purchase fees, and fees for cash withdrawals abroad – and how these may end up costing you more than you bargained for.
 We also explained how card scheme exchange rates are set and why you often don’t know what a transaction will cost you until a few days later.

 In this article, we’ll give you a few examples of how these fees and charges may affect your pocket.

 The research shows that travel money decisions are last-minute, and the holidaymakers can often find themselves in a situation when they need to quickly find the ways to settle their hotel bill on Sunday, just before rushing to the airport.

 So let’s look at the following, not uncommon scenario.

 Go to check out of the hotel in the US on Sunday morning.
 You have a $2000 bill to pay for your accommodation and all the extras.
 You find unspent $400 in cash you withdrew from an ATM and pay the rest $1600 by card.